aptos-labs/aptos-core/developer-docs-site/docs/guides/guide-for-system-integrators.md

 ## Overview

-This guide will overview the following core concepts for integrating with Aptos:
+This guide will overview the following topics for integrating with Aptos:
+- Preparing an environment for testing.
 - Create an account on the blockchain.
 - Exchange account identifiers with another entity on the blockchain, for example, to perform swaps.
 - Create a transaction.